 Pastoral Christian Studies Bachelor's Degree

-Keep reading to learn how earning a bachelor's degree in pastoral Christian studies can help you combine your interests in religious studies and helping people.
-See examples of coursework and the range of career options.
+Earning a bachelor's degree in pastoral Christian studies can help you combine your interests in religious studies and helping people.
+Career options range from working in a hospital setting to working in a community center, and other career paths are available.
 Schools offering Pastoral Ministry degrees can also be found in these popular choices.

 What Is a Bachelor's in Pastoral Christian Studies?